Sadab-7878/Unit_Converter/README.md

-It is a app that convert kg to pounds
+It is a app that convert kg to pound